 With credit bureaus, consumers have no choice.
 They’re forced to be part of the credit-bureau data bases.
 Their data is collected, and there is nothing they can do about it.
 Consumer protection should be the number one priority.
 When companies get hacked and this consumer data gets stolen, there should be harsh punishments against these companies if they’re found to have been negligent.
 Arthur Andersen comes to mind.

 But with Facebook and other social media platforms, there is no coercion.
 Consumers submit their most private data voluntarily – nay, eagerly.
 They jump through hoops to share this stuff with the rest of the world.
+Some users, concerned about their internet privacy, use a VPN (bestvpnrating.com) to conceal their browsing activity, and with impeccable irony are also active on Facebook.
 So maybe they only want to share it with x and not with y, but heck, they’re uploading it to the Internet.
 What do they expect?

 And there is another difference between Equifax and Facebook: Equifax was hacked and the data was stolen.
 Facebook gave away the data as part of its business model.